sideffect0/django-fileprovider/README.md

   use pip to install package:
   `pip install django-fileprovider`

+   NOTE: if you are installing from github version consider checking [releases](https://github.com/sideffect0/django-fileprovider/releases)

 * add `fileprovider` to django `INSTALLED_APPS` section.
 * add `fileprovider.middleware.FileProviderMiddleware` to `MIDDLEWARE_CLASSES` section
 * set django `settings` file with `FILEPROVIDER_NAME` any of  available providers `python`, `nginx`, `apache`, `lighthttpd`,